Wearing down the pros and cons of popular relationship apps

 Expense: complimentary, with premium version for $0.99 with major improvements

-Structure: Grindr utilizes profiles that are photo-heavy with geo-location to sort pages nearby the user with regards to proximity.
+Structure: Grindr makes use of photo-heavy pages along with geo-location to sort pages nearby the individual when it comes to proximity.
 Tapping on a profile then permits a person to talk, trade images or expose their location that is own to other individual.

 Oriented towards: Hookups